• The API Platform for AI.

 Konnect SDK

 The next piece of the puzzle is the actual communication with Konnect and the underlying Konnect API types.
-For this, we use our sdk-konnect-go package
+For this, we use our sdk-konnect-go package.

 Thanks to speakeasy’s Go SDK generation, this SDK is almost entirely generated from our OpenAPI spec which is the source of truth for our APIs.
-This allows us to focus on the robustness of our operator and leave the API specification to teams that provide those.
+This allows us to focus on the robustness of our kubernetes operator and leave the API specification to teams that provide those.

 We leverage Go types generated from the OpenAPI specification in the underlying CRD types where possible so that we get autogenerated CRDs when there’s a change in API.